 On this year’s selected artists Jim Goldberg, whose own work reflects long-term, in-depth collaborations with neglected, ignored, or otherwise outside-the- mainstream communities, commented:

 “I was wonderfully surprised and impressed by the scope of the work submitted for TPG New Talent, which offered a wide range of ambitious and thought provoking photography.
 The diversity of applicants and their working methodologies, mediums, and materials, gave me hope that artists are certainly not running out of ideas on how to represent the world – and their places within it – any time soon.
 I look forward to seeing more from these promising artists.”

 In addition to the forthcoming exhibition showcase, the artists each receive twelve months of individual mentoring.
 Working with TPG curators to identify a particular area of their wider practice needing development and support, each artist will then be paired with a carefully selected mentor from the creative field, who will provide specific and ongoing advice and tutelage.
 Over the course of a year the mentorship will include studio visits, meetings, discussion and critiques relating to their work.

-Supported by Leica Camera, the Leonard & Judy Lauder Fund and the TPG New Talent Exhibition Circle.
+Supported by the TPG New Talent Exhibition Circle, Leica Camera, the Leonard & Judy Lauder Fund, and Tom Shaw